grisov/quickDictionary/readme.md

 * In order not to use the profile to switch synthesizers - associate it with the first item "- Immutable language -".

 ### The process of switching voice synthesizers
-After making the previous settings, the voice synthesizer of your choice will automatically turn on when you receive data from the dictionary.
-And after the announcement of the article, the default synthesizer will turn on again.
+After making the above settings, the voice synthesizer of your choice will automatically turn on when you receive data from the dictionary.
+And after the announcement of the article, the previous synthesizer will turn on again.

-Note: Switching synthesizers occurs at the beginning and after the announcement of the dictionary article.
-If you interrupt the current speech, the default synthesizer will not be activated automatically.
-So you have to switch to it manually.
-This can be done very simply by pressing NVDA+Y and then R. Done.

-## Brief reference information
+Note: If for some reason switching to the previous voice synthesizer didn't happen - you can do it manually by pressing the B or R key in the add-on control mode.

+## Help on add-on commands
-To listen to short help, switch to add-on control mode with NVDA+Y, then press H. You will hear a message with a list of all available keyboard commands and add-on features.
+You can see a list of all the commands used in the add-on as follows:
+* Via the NVDA menu - by pressing NVDA+N, go to the submenu "Tools", then - "Quick Dictionary" and activate the menu item "Help on add-on commands".
+* Press the H key in add-on control mode (NVDA+Y).

 ## Contributions
 We are very grateful to everyone who made the effort to develop, translate and maintain this add-on:
 * Cagri Dogan - Turkish translation;
+* Wafiqtaher - Arabic translation.

-Several good solutions from other ingenious developments were used in the Quick Dictionary add-on.
+Several good solutions from other developments were used in the Quick Dictionary add-on.
 Thanks to the authors of the following add-ons:
 * Instant Translate - Alexy Sadovoy, Beqa Gozalishvili, Mesar Hameed, Alberto Buffolino and other NVDA contributors.
 * To work with voice synthesizers profiles were used ideas from the Switch Synth add-on (thanks to Tyler Spivey).

 ## Change log

+### Version 2.0
+* added the ability to connect other online dictionary services;
+* added Lexicala service and its settings panel;
+* added a dialog for choosing an online service from the list of available ones;
+* added a command to get information about the selected service;
+* added a dialog for working with profiles of voice synthesizers;
+* implemented the procedure for switching to the previous voice synthesizer;
+* implemented a parallel thread to monitor the state of the synthesizer;
+* due to an increase in the number of functions in the add-on - help for commands is now displayed in a separate window;
+* updated procedure for caching requests to online services;
+* added add-on submenu to NVDA menu;
+* updated ReadMe.

 ### Version 1.2
-* Added the ability to automatically switch voice synthesizers for selected languages;
+* added the ability to automatically switch voice synthesizers for selected languages;
 * added the ability to download the current list of languages available in the online-dictionary;
-* Turkish translation added thanks to Cagri Dogan;
+* Turkish translation added thanks to Cagri Dogan.

 ### Version 1.1
 * changed some keyboard shortcuts which conflicted with other add-ons;
 * changed the description of the main add-on features;
 * updated help and translation of the add-on;
 * removed some keyboard shortcuts and gave to user opportunity to setup them yourself;
-* Fixed error in Ukrainian translation (thanks to Volodymyr Perig);
+* fixed error in Ukrainian translation (thanks to Volodymyr Perig);
 * added russian translation.

 ### Version 1.0: features of implementation